What is a trade

 Do you need legal assistance in your trade?

 Contact an Affordable Advocate.
 We will review your case and draft legal services to resolve it within 24 hours.
-Then, if you decide to put it in our hands, you get the drafting free of charge.
+If you then decide to entrust its resolution in our hands, you have the drafting free of charge.

 I want to help